microsoft/PackageUploader/README.md

 Answer: You will not - this will all be done at the service layer and client shouldn't have to be touched.

 Question: Will the wrapper support other actions? <br>
 Answer: We will indeed!
-Deleting/removing packages, moving packages between branches and publishing will all be added.
+Deleting/removing packages.

 Question: Could I use this wrapper to automate and update other parts of partner center apart from uploads? <br>
 Answer: Unfortunately not right now and our only scope was uploads.
 The API teams are working to further expand this out to other parts of partner center.

-Question: I don't like the secret key in the config - can we change it? <br>
-Answer: We will be changing this most likely, potentially inputting at runtime.

 Question: If I want to change how the wrapper works who do I reach out to? <br>
 Answer: It's completely open source and you can change the wrapper as you wish!
 Use, adjust and contribute!